-The members (“Directors”) of the Board of Directors (the “Board”) of EMX Royalty Corp. (the “Company”) are required to manage the Company's business and affairs and thereby protect the interests of the shareholders of the Company (the “Shareholders”).
+The members (“Directors”) of the Board of Directors (the “Board”) of EMX Royalty Corporation (the “Company”) are required to manage the Company’s business and affairs and thereby protect the interests of the shareholders of the Company (the “Shareholders”).
 The Board is also responsible for ensuring that the Company acts ethically, honestly and with integrity.
 In doing so, Directors are required to act honestly and in good faith with a view to the best interests of the Company.
 In addition, each Director must exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

 The Board’s mandate includes setting long-term goals and objectives for the Company, formulating the plans and strategies necessary to achieve those objectives and supervising senior management in the implementation of such plans and strategies.
 The Board is also required under its mandate to approve any material dispositions, acquisitions and investments outside of the ordinary course of business, long-term strategy, and organizational development plans.

 The Board is responsible for the appointment of executive officers.
 To the extent feasible, the Board must satisfy itself as to the integrity of the chief executive officer (the “CEO”) and other executive officers and that the CEO and other executive officers create a culture of integrity throughout the organization.

 Management is authorized to act, without Board approval, on all ordinary course matters relating to the Company’s business.
 Although the Board delegates the responsibility for managing the day to day affairs of the Company to senior management personnel, the Board retains a supervisory role in respect of, and ultimate responsibility for, all matters relating to the Company and its business.
 The Board is also responsible for ensuring that the incentives of the shareholders and of management are aligned.